David Berg for Salt Lake City Council District 3

 • Building Civic Engagement

-Since 2000, David has advocated and fought for Ranked Choice Voting and is excited to see that in 2025, RCV will be used for the first time in SLC and throughout cities across Utah!
+Since 2000, David has advocated and fought for Ranked Choice Voting and is excited to see that in the 2025 election, RCV will be used in SLC and throughout cities across Utah!

 In 2003 David worked with civil rights attorney Brian Barnard in an effort to remove hateful, anti-LGBTQ+ language from Utah state law.